 Switzerland has been undergoing major corporate tax reforms.
-The third corporate tax reform package proposed by the Swiss Federal Council intended to abolish certain tax advantages for holding, domiciliary and mixed companies pursuant to an agreement with the EU as well as implementing tax advantages deemed to be in line with EU rules.
+The third corporate tax reform package proposed by the Swiss Federal Council intended to abolish certain tax advantages for holding, domiciliary and mixed companies pursuant to an agreement with the European Union as well as implementing tax advantages deemed to be in line with EU rules.

 The third corporate tax reform package hit a political roadblock when voters rejected it in a referendum in February 2017, with an unexpectedly high proportion of 59.1 per cent of the popular vote.
-While the Federal Council has announced its intention to propose a new reform package as soon as possible, the referendum added a lot of uncertainty, in part because it is unclear whether a new package will be in place within the time frame agreed with the EU.
+While the Federal Council announced its intention to propose a new reform package as soon as possible, the referendum added a lot of uncertainty, in part because it is unclear whether a new package will be in place within the time frame agreed with the European Union.

 In the meantime, the Federal Council has proposed a well-balanced new reform package and submitted it to the Swiss Federal Parliament.
 On 28 September 2018, the Swiss Federal Parliament adopted Tax Proposal 17 with a clear majority.
+Before the Federal Council can definitively set the date of entry into force, scheduled for 1 January 2020, it is likely that the approval of the Swiss electorate will also become necessary in a referendum.
+This is likely to be held on 19 May 2019.
+In parallel, the cantons are pushing ahead with implementation of the provisions of the Federal Tax Harmonisation Act into their cantonal tax laws.